Taha-azizi/Privatise_Image/README.md

 # Privatise_Image
 Privatising images into an art-like graph

-#Basic Gray scaling and pencil styling
+## Basic Gray scaling and pencil styling
+This would help to add layers for privatising photos